feltor-dev/feltor-dev.github.io/_pages/publications.md

 2024
 ----
-* M. Wiesenberger and M. Held [Effects of plasma resistivity in FELTOR simulations of three-dimensional full-F gyro-fluid turbulence](https://doi.org/10.1088/1361-6587/ad3670) Plasma Physics and Controlled Fusion 66, 065003 (2024)
+* M. Wiesenberger and M. Held [Effects of plasma resistivity in FELTOR simulations of three-dimensional full-F gyro-fluid turbulence](https://doi.org/10.1088/1361-6587/ad3670) Plasma Physics and Controlled Fusion 66, 065003 (2024) *

+\* Cite this paper if you need a code citation.

 2023
 ----